Bence7661/ARCHIVE_SERIOUS_Collection_Tracker/README.md

 **Guide -> Notes -> Equipment Inventory.**
 Here you see all of your collection items that you've taken an inventory for previously.

+# Installation
+Priority should be higher than the priority of `287- G.A.M.M.A.
+Massive Text Overhaul Project - SageDaHerb and Dr.Pr1nkos`

 # Features
 - Saving game saves your registered inventory entries.
 - Selling an item (yes it's impossible to sell a weapon/BLACK MARKET) will automatically delete the entry for you.